microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user_list_memberof.md

 # List memberOf

-Get groups and directory roles that the user is a direct member of.
+Get groups, directory roles and administrative units that the user is a direct member of.
 ### Prerequisites
 One of the following **scopes** is required to execute this API:
 *User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All*